robertohuertasm/SQLite4Unity3d/Example_unity4x/Assets/Plugins/WP8/README.txt

 'Could not load type 'UnityEngine.Internal.$Metadata[..]'

 You will have to follow these steps:
+0. If you're targeting a the emulator an not a real device, then when it says WP/x86 you must read WP/ARM and the other way around. i.e. 1-5 is written considering you want to deploy to a real device.
 1. In your Unity project, remove the WP/x86 folder.
 2. Put the content of the WP/ARM folder into WP and remove WP/ARM folder.
 3. Generate the project.